tshogay55-a11y/EncryptionTool_Project/README.md

 **Conclusion**
 The project successfully demonstrates secure authentication, encryption, decryption and file integrity verification using DevSecOps principles.
 It provides practical implementation of cybersecurity concepts and secure software development practices.
+The project was developed collaboratively using separate branches for each member's responsibilities.
+However, the repository owner performed the final integration and push process.
+Individual contributions are documented in the report and